msupply-foundation/msupply_docs/content/docs/catalogue/items.md

 - **Months of Stock**: Number of months of consumption left with current stock.
 This is calculated as: `Stock on Hand / AMC`.

 <div class="imagetitle">
-In below example, we have 1542 units of Amoxicillin available in our store.
-The average consumption is 53.3  units per month which means that there is the equivalent of 28.9 months of stock in the inventory.
+In below example, we have 20,219 units of Acetylsalicylic Acid available in our store.
+The average consumption is 3,443.67 units per month which means that there is the equivalent of 5.87 months of stock in the inventory.
 </div>

 ![Item detail headers](/docs/catalogue/images/cat_itemdetailsheaders.png)